TheEngineRoom-UniGe/OWLOOP/README.md

 |     `Domain` | `MORRestriction`  | all the classes and the data/object properties cardinality restrictions (`min`, `max`, `exact`, `some`, `any`) of the ground domain.
 Considered as separate restrictions |

+##### Known Problem

+We are currently working in a known issue about the manipulation of a class definition (especially on removing restrictions).
+This step depends on the super and sub classes of the class to be manipulated.
+In order to go around it, for the moment you may want to be very careful about the hierarchy of the class to manipulate (this strongly depends on the shape of your ontology) or clear its definition and regenerate it from scratch, instead of updating.

 #